Lehigh Permanente Quarry and Cement Plant Frequently Asked Questions

 BAAQMD for investigation and enforcement.

-10. What financial benefit do Cupertino and Santa Clara County get from the quarry operations?
+10. What financial benefit does Cupertino and Santa Clara County get from the quarry and cement plan operations?

 The economic benefits of the quarry operations include employment, property tax revenue, and minerals used in construction produced locally, rather than imported from other parts of the State or from outside of California.

 11. How can the public have an impact on the operation and/or the existence of the kiln and quarry?

 The public may contact the County Planning Office if there are complaints regarding the cement plant and its operations.
 The Planning Office staff will investigate the complaint, determine whether a violation of County zoning regulations or other ordinances have taken place, and begin enforcement of the regulations where violations occur.
 The nature of enforcement varies, as with every violation found by County inspectors, depending on the type of violation.

 The County currently does not have a continuous noise monitoring program in place.
 Lehigh is required to comply with the Santa Clara County noise ordinance and enforcement of those standards is by the County Department of Environmental Health (contact Peder Eriksson at 408-918-3448).
 The County Planning Office is contracting with an outside consultant to conduct noise monitoring during June or July of 2009, to provide information regarding current noise levels, and to help determine whether